Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 </aside>

-Note that the external IP could change if you either reset the VM or it crashes, in which case you would have to reconfigure the setup to re-connect it.

 ### **6.2 Connect to the VM**

 - Press `Ctrl` + `Shift` + `P` and select "Remote-SSH: Connect to Host"